Nytah/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 13-insert_number.c: function in C that inserts a number into a sorted singly linked list
 * 100-print_tebahpla.py: program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase not followed by a new line
 * 101-remove_char_at.py: function that creates a copy of the string, removing the character at the position n
+* 102-magic_calculation.py: Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode